srobo/docs/kit/power_board.md

 <a href="{{ site.baseurl }}/images/content/kit/pbv4.png">
 	<img src="{{ site.baseurl }}/images/content/kit/pbv4.png" alt="A photo of a power board" title="The Power Board, click to view larger" width="250px" class="right" />
 </a>
 The Power Board distributes power to the SR kit from the battery.
-It provides eight individual general-purpose power outputs, with one reserved for powering the Brain Board.
+It provides eight individual general-purpose power outputs, with port L2 reserved for powering the Brain Board.

 It also holds the internal On|Off switch for the whole robot as well as the Start button which is used to start your robot code running.